Fiat Chrysler, Peugeot shareholders approve merger

 The marriage of the Italian-American and French rivals is built on the promise of cost savings in the capital-hungry industry during a technological shift to electrified powertrains and autonomous driving.
 But what remains to be seen is if it will be able to preserve jobs and heritage brands in a global market still suffering from the pandemic.

-The new company will put together under one roof French mass-market carmakers Peugeot and Citroen, top-selling Jeep, and Italian luxury and sports brands Maserati and Alfa Romeo - pooling brands with histories spanning from 75 to over 120 years with strong emotional pull in their home markets.
+The new company will put together French mass-market carmakers Peugeot and Citroen, top-selling Jeep, and Italian luxury and sports brands Maserati and Alfa Romeo - pooling brands with histories spanning from 75 to over 120 years with strong emotional pull in their home markets.

-“We are living through a profound era of change in our industry,’’ Elkann, heir to the Fiat-founding Agnelli family and Fiat Chrysler’s biggest shareholder, told shareholders.
+“We are living through a profound era of change in our industry,’’ said Elkann, heir to the Fiat-founding Agnelli family and Fiat Chrysler’s biggest shareholder.
 “We believe that the coming decade will redefine mobility as we know it."

 Fiat Chrysler CEO Mike Manley will head North American operations, which is key to Tavares' long-time goal of getting a U.S. foothold for the French carmaker he has run since 2014, and the clear money-maker for Fiat Chrysler.